gnarfle/nodeaccess/README.txt

 a 'grant' tab will appear on node pages.
 You can click this and assign permissions for that node.

-WARNINGS!

-This is a development version for drupal 5.x.
-It has not been tested extensively, and the upgrade process is rather complicated.
-Please do not throw it on a production system.
-If you really need this module ASAP, please test it out on a development copy of your website first.

 INSTALLATION:

 Put the module in your drupal modules directory and enable it in admin/modules.

-If you are upgrading, be sure to run update.php as several changes are required.
-This attempts to migrate your previous settings to the new setup in drupal 5.
 I would strongly recommend backing up your database before installing this module...

 IMPORTANT!